stanford-cs248/Cardinal3D/docs/pathtracer/materials.md

 ## Step 2: Transmissive Surfaces (EXTRA CREDIT)

 Implement the class `BSDF_Glass` which is a glass-like material that both reflects light and transmit light.
-As discussed in class the fraction of light that is reflected and transmitted through glass is given by the dielectric Fresnel equations.
+As discussed in class. the fraction of light that is reflected and transmitted through glass is given by the dielectric Fresnel equations.

 Specifically your implementation should: